Television gets personal.

 Adobe can help.

-You don’t have to be Netflix to succeed with video personalization.
-All you have to do is choose the ways to personalize your TV service.
+You don’t have to be Netflix to succeed with video personalisation.
+All you have to do is choose the ways to personalise your TV service.
 Then work with Adobe to execute and scale.
-With our suite of cloud services, the Adobe Experience Cloud, you can personalize the TV experience — and keep your viewers happy every step of the way.
+With our suite of cloud services, the Adobe Experience Cloud, you can personalise the TV experience — and keep your viewers happy every step of the way.

-Adobe Experience Cloud can help you personalize TV.
+Adobe Experience Cloud can help you personalise TV.

 “TV Viewing Habits,” Piksel and Censuswide, December 2016, https://www.slideshare.net/Evolyte/piksel-tv-viewing-habits-report.

 Xavier Amatriain and Justin Basilico, “Netflix Recommendations: Beyond the 5 stars (Part 1),” The Netflix Tech Blog, 6 April 2012, https://medium.com/netflix-techblog/netflix-recommendations-beyond-the-5-stars-part-1-55838468f429.

 Xavier Amatriain and Justin Basilico, “Past, Present & Future of Recommender Systems: An Industry Perspective,” 18 September 2017, https://www.slideshare.net/justinbasilico/past-present-future-of-recommender-systems-an-industry-perspective.